 - As open source software, they are all community-driven projects.

-Having that said let’s take a look at how WordPress, Joomla and Drupal compare to each other.
+Having that said, let’s take a look at how WordPress, Joomla and Drupal compare to each other, so you can choose the best website builder platform for your business.

 Ease of Use and Beginner Friendliness